Research project Saline Agriculture for Adaptation

 Research approach

-SALAD aims at improving the resilience of food production in saline and potentially saline agricultural areas in the Mediterranean and North Sea regions by:
+SALAD aimed to improve the resilience of food production in saline and potentially saline agricultural areas in the Mediterranean and North Sea regions by

 Relevance/Valorization